Lost File & Reformatted Drive Recovery

 There are many free photo recovery software programs.
 Many are available from the makers of the best data recovery software on the market.
 This is because image files, like JPG and PNG, are among the easiest files to recover.
 Many data recovery apps offer free photo recovery software as a hook for their more sophisticated data recovery apps.
 This is done with the idea that if you recover all of your photos, you'll view the software as a reliable product and turn to it when you need to recover documents, music and videos.

 We also compared how well photo recovery software performed against data recovery software when recovering image files.
 Most data recovery software costs close to $100, but the best data recovery software we've reviewed, Data Rescue PC3, costs less than $30, which is the same as most photo recovery apps.
-However, while the success rates are comparable to photo recovery software for recovering JPGs, the data recovery software struggled to recover other image files.
+However, while the success rates are comparable to photo recovery software for recovering JPGs, the data recovery software struggled to save other image files.
 It didn't recognize any of the camera raw images and recovered a very low percentage of production and vector images.
 As such, you're definitely better off with photo recovery software if you're recovering any images that aren't JPGs.
-To learn more, read our articles on photo recovery software.

 Photo Recovery Software: What We Tested, What We Found